 Attach the sling to the clips and there you have it, you are finished!
 You officially have a stitched Solomon’s dragon sling rifle which is a really cool design.

-We really hope you enjoyed these tutorials and we’re waiting for your comments and question on the matter.
+I really hope you enjoyed these tutorials and I’m waiting for your comments and question on the matter.
 Also, if you use other knots and techniques with your rifle slings, we’re eager to know what they are.